karol-dubas/c-sharp-asynchronous-programming/async_notes.md

 - Asynchronous operations occurs in parallel, but it subscribes to when that operation completes
 - `Task` represents asynchronous operation
 - `await` waits for the operation to be completed, then continues execution.
 Pauses execution of the method until a result is available, without blocking the calling thread
-- When debugging `await` call, while waiting for response control is returned to the calling thread
+- When debugging `await` call, while waiting for response control is returned to the calling thread (e.g. UI)

 ### Usage examples:
 - network resources